 There are a number of pubs and restaurants in Yarmouth if you are looking for somewhere to eat.

-There is also a licensed café at the foot of Yarmouth pier which is open all year round serving a range of food and refreshments, including locally sourced Minghella Ice Cream.
+There is also a licenced cafe at the foot of Yarmouth pier which is open all year round serving a range of food and refreshments, including locally sourced Minghella Ice Cream.

 There is also a good range of other eateries a short distance from the town in other parts of West Wight.

-The Yarmouth Gaffers Festival is one of the longest running events on the Isle of Wight, and celebrated its 50th anniversary in 2013.
+The Yarmouth Gaffers Festival is one of the longest running events on the Isle of Wight.

 Rhythmtree is quickly establishing itself as one of the best new music festivals in the UK and attracts artists from all over the globe.